eman-hamad/Design-Patterns/README.md

 Ensures a single instance of the Database class.

-Provides a getInstance() method to retrieve the same instance.
+Provides a createInstance() method to retrieve the same instance.

 Includes a Client class to test the Singleton behavior.